beaverbuilder/documentation/docs/assistant/overview.md

 ## What is the Assistant plugin?

+The Assistant plugin is how you connect your sites to your libraries in Assistant Pro.
+It also works as a stand alone application that allows you to perform common tasks from the frontend of your WordPress sites using an expandable sidebar.
+For instance:

+* Browse and edit page content and media
+* Browse and edit WooCommerce products, orders and coupons
+* Update and manage plugins
+* Review comments for approval/spam/trash
+* Import and export content to between sites using the Assistant Pro Cloud

 ## What is the Assistant Pro cloud?

+The Assistant Pro Cloud lets you import, export and save WordPress assets to a file sharing cloud app.
+It’s sort of like a "Dropbox" for WordPress developers.

+The Assistant Pro Cloud interfaces with the Assistant Plugin.
+From the plugin, you can add and access page content, media, WooCommerce content, and Beaver Builder Templates.
+Many 3rd party page builder templates are also supported, including Divi, Visual Composer and Elementor.

+Assistant Pro also includes a web app user dashboard where you can add and manage your assets.

-## Assistant Features
+## Features

 * Access the Assistant user interface from any frontend page
-* Get a glance of your recently edited posts from the Home App
+* Get a glance of your recently edited posts from the [Home App](plugin/apps/home.md)
 * Search WordPress directly from the frontend
-* Quickly find posts, pages, and custom post types with the Content App
+* Quickly find posts, pages, and custom post types with the [Content App](plugin/apps/content.md)
-* Upload media to WordPress media library by dropping files on the Media App
+* Upload media to WordPress media library by dropping files on the [Media App](plugin/apps/media.md)
-* The Comments App lets you quick reply, approve, mark as spam and trash comments
+* The [Comments App](plugin/apps/comments.md) lets you quick reply, approve, mark as spam and trash comments
-* Keep an eye on plugin and theme updates with the Updates App
+* Keep an eye on plugin and theme updates with the [Updates App](plugin/apps/updates.md)
-* Add custom labels to posts or pages to help organize your site from Apps + Settings
+* Add custom labels to posts or pages to help organize your site from [Apps + Settings](plugin/app-settings.md)

 ## Terminology